Revisiting whether STK Engine and STK Components produce the same results

 - Jul 27, 2020

 In 2015, I created an application that was performing calculations with STK Engine and STK Components.
 I was able to demonstrate that when using the same configuration files and inputs, the two products calculate the same access results.
 Here is a link to my original article.

 I recently received a report from a customer that they are seeing different values when calculating access using AER (Azimuth/Elevation/Range).
 I dusted off my application, upgraded to our latest versions, added code to calculate AER and confidently ran my application.
 I was shocked to get slightly different results.

-The first thing I noticed is that recent version of STK automatically calculate the height of the ground location (e.g., facility, place, etc.) if you have access to the terrain server.
+The first thing I noticed is that the recent version of STK automatically calculates the height of the ground location (e.g., facility, place, etc.) if you have access to the terrain server.
 To make STK Components and STK Engine match in this regard, you can either get the height from the terrain server in the Components version:

 StkTerrainServer terrainServer = new StkTerrainServer(); double height = terrainServer.GetHeight(Trig.DegreesToRadians(m_longitude), Trig.DegreesToRadians(m_latitude)); Cartographic location = new Cartographic(Trig.DegreesToRadians(m_longitude), Trig.DegreesToRadians(m_latitude), height);

 or you can turn off analytical terrain for STK Engine:

 m_stkRoot.ExecuteCommand("TerrainServer / UseAgiServer No Server \"AGI SEDS/Geospatial Content Server\" Tileset \"world\"");